hard-g/openlab-bmcc/wp-content/plugins/events-manager/readme.txt

 = Go Pro =
 We have a premium "Pro" add-on for Events Manager which not only demonstrates the flexibility of Events Manager, but also adds some important features including but not limited to:

-* PayPal, Authorize.net and Offline Payments
+* PayPal, Stripe, Authorize.net and Offline Payments
 * Custom booking forms
 * Individual Attendee custom forms
 * Coupon Codes